-Scientists From Wuhan Lab Claim They Were Bitten by Bats
+Scientists from Wuhan Lab Claim They Were Bitten by Bats

 According to Chinese state-run TV, footage showed researchers at the Wuhan Institute of Virology handling bats while disregarding the use of personal protective equipment.
 The footage that first aired in China on Dec.
 29, 2017, cuts to a clip of a person's limb badly swollen.

-At one point, virus expert Cui Jie related how being bit by a bat was "like being jabbed with a needle," according to Taiwan News.
+Virus expert Cui Jie at one point, according to Taiwan News, related how being bit by a bat was "like being jabbed with a needle."

-The video was aired on Chinese state TV to showcase the lab and celebrate Zhengli, its "bat woman" director.
+The video was aired on Chinese state TV to showcase the lab and celebrate its "bat woman" director Zhengli.

 The lab became the focus as a possible origin following the emergence of the COVID-19 pandemic.
 The origins of the virus, however, remain a mystery.
 According to The Sun, a scientist dubbed "patient zero" vanished from the lab at the outbreak's start.
 It is suspected that virus expert Huang Yanling first contracted the virus in the fall of 2019.